Why PIA Is The Most Downloaded VPN App In Canada

-On this article, we will suggest the best VPN service for Canada like PIA Canada.
+On this article, we will suggest the best VPN service for Canada like Private Internet Access.
 The first question that comes to mind, is why you would want to use a VPN in Canada?
 Well for one, there’s the obvious US blocked Netflix, Hulu and popular streaming services blocked or limited for us northern neighbors, but what about privacy and security?

 Once a nation that stood strong for privacy and freedom of speech rights, has taken a sharp turn towards mass surveillance.
 Even copyright trolls are taking steps towards scaring Canadian subscribers by forcing ISPs to send out illegal downloading notices to torrent users.
 And, with the latest proposed Bill C-51, Canadians risk losing almost all privacy with online and mobile subscriber data.